karimra/gnmic/docs/user_guide/event_processors/intro.md

 In the below example, 3 event processors are configured and linked to `output1` of type `influxdb`.

-The first processor converts all value to `integer` if possible.
+The first processor converts all values type to `integer` if possible.

 The second deletes tags with name starting with `subscription-name`.

 Finally the third deletes values with name ending with `out-unicast-packets`.